thradams/cake/ownership.md

 Last Updated 27/12/2023

+This is a work in progress, both design and implementation.

 ## Abstract
 The objective is to statically check code and prevent bugs, including memory bugs.
 For this task, the compiler needs information that humans typically gather from the context.
 For example, names like "destroy" or "init" serve as hints, along with documentation and sometimes the implementation itself.